andrasq/node-microrest/MANUAL.md

 The app has methods
 - `app.use(func)` - mw routing method.
 Calling app.use switches to running in routed mode, `processRequest` will not be called.
 A four-argument function is used as the error handler, else as the pre-middleware step.
-The router used is the built-in NanoRouter.
+The router used if not provided is the built-in `rest.NanoRouter`.
 - `app.get`, `app.post`, `app.put`, `app.del`, etc - mw routing methods
-- `app.onError(err, req, res, next)` - function called if the route handler encounters an error
+- `app.onError(err, req, res, next)` - function called if the route handler encounters an error not handled by the `'err'` step.
 - `app.listen([portOrOptions], [callback])` - invoke rest.createServer with this app as the request
    listener.
 Port can be numeric, or can be createServer options.
 - `app.close([callback])` - stop listening for more requests

-E.g.
+The options are described under `new rest.Rest()` below.

-    const rest = require('microrest');
+    const rest = require('microrest').rest;
     const app = rest();
     app.get('/url/path', (req, res, next) => {
         // handle calls to /url/path